Continuing Education Activity

 Evaluation

+Diagnosis centers on clinical findings, laboratory tests, endoscopy, and biopsy.
+Endoscopy and biopsy should not be the primary investigations; they may be necessary after a critical evaluation of the patient's condition and the results from the initial examination.
 Because infection is a common colitis etiology and can produce clinical presentations indistinguishable from inflammatory bowel disease, microbiological studies and cultures for bacterial and parasitic infestations should be the initial investigations.
-Laboratory tests should be ordered, including complete blood count, erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), arterial blood gases, activated partial thromboplastin time, serum albumin, total protein, blood urea, creatinine, and electrolytes.
+Laboratory tests, including complete blood count, erythrocyte sedimentation rate (ESR), C-reactive protein, arterial blood gases, activated partial thromboplastin time, serum albumin, total protein, blood urea, creatinine, and electrolytes, should be ordered.
 Polymerase chain reaction (PCR)-based molecular methods (PCR-based multiplex gastrointestinal pathogens) can help rapidly identify Salmonella, Shigella, and Yersinia investigations from primary stool samples.

-Abdominal and pelvis CT scans, colonoscopy, tissue biopsies, fecal cultures (multiple specimens), and antimicrobial susceptibility testing should help differentiate infectious from noninfectious colitis causes and guide treatment.[15]
+Abdominal and pelvis computed tomography (CT) scans, colonoscopy, tissue biopsies, fecal cultures (multiple specimens), and antimicrobial susceptibility testing should help differentiate infectious from noninfectious colitis causes and guide treatment.[15]
 Recently, multidetector CT scans of the abdomen were used to differentiate between inflammatory bowel disease and acute colitis related to bacterial infection.
 The 5 signs described to diagnose bacterial colitis are (1) continuous distribution, (2) empty colon, (3) absence of fat stranding, (4) absence of a "comb" sign, and (5) absence of enlarged lymph nodes.[16]

 The diagnosis of active Mycobacterium tuberculosis colitis focuses on clinical presentation, clinical examination, and laboratory investigations.
 A complete blood count may reveal low hemoglobin, leukocytosis, and moderately elevated ESR.
-Chest X-ray may reveal fibrotic changes, cavitation, or an old scar of pulmonary tuberculosis; an abdominal roentgenogram may reveal a prominent large bowel.
+A chest x-ray may reveal fibrotic changes, cavitation, or an old scar of pulmonary tuberculosis; an abdominal roentgenogram may reveal a prominent large bowel.
 Abdominal and pelvis CT scans may show diffuse thickening of the colonic wall, especially of the terminal ileum and the cecum.
 A colonoscopy usually shows diffuse ulceration throughout the colon, from the rectum to the cecum.
 Histopathological biopsies taken from the cecum show caseating granuloma and chronic inflammatory cells.
 A Mantoux skin test (tuberculin test) is usually requested.
 This test does not measure immunity to tuberculosis but the degree of hypersensitivity to tuberculin.
 The results must be interpreted carefully, considering the patient's medical risk factors.
 Usually, the Mantoux test becomes negative in these patients after being previously positive, indicating the fading of resistance to the organism.[17]
 PCR testing and cultures of intestinal fluid for bacterial species and acid-fast bacillus are requested.

-CMV Colitis
+CMV colitis

-Amoebic Colitis
+Amoebic colitis

 In amoebic colitis, rectosigmoid involvement may present on colonoscopy; however, the cecum is the most commonly involved site, followed by the ascending colon (showing colonic inflammation, erythema, oedematous mucosa, erosions, white or yellow exudates, and ulcerations).
 The presence of amoebic trophozoites on histopathological examination or intestinal fluid cultures is important in the diagnosis.
-Serum E. histolytica antibody examination and antibody titer greater than 1:128 is considered positive.[17][10]
+Serum E histolytica antibody examination and antibody titer greater than 1:128 is considered positive.[10][17]

 Sexually transmitted infectious colitis